 Here are a few that majorly rocked the world of SEO and how we go about it today:

-- Panda, February 2011 – this one was major, and targeted low-quality, thin content.
-Panda ultimately impacted 12% of rankings, and was game-changer as far as how we produce content today (stay tuned for more on that).
+- Panda, February 2011–This one was major and targeted low-quality, thin content.
+Panda ultimately impacted 12% of rankings, and was a game-changer as far as how we produce content today (stay tuned for more on that).

-- Hummingbird, August 2013 – penalized sites for keyword stuffing and low-quality content, and overall helped Google rank better interpret search queries and searcher intent
+- Hummingbird, August 2013–Penalized sites for keyword stuffing and low-quality content, and overall helped Google better interpret search queries and searcher intent.

 What is SEO: Inside Search Engines and How They Rank

-So, now that we know how SEO’s evolved, we can talk about what matters most today.
+So, now that we know how SEO has evolved, we can talk about what matters most today.

 And even without an official list from Google, we can tell from the tactics its algorithm updates have targeted that it takes quality content, links, and trustworthiness very seriously.